COMMON QUESTIONS

 What Hexidus builds, what it doesn't, and who it's for.

-Modern practice infrastructure for independent healthcare and holistic wellness practices.
+Websites, intake, online booking, AI tools, payments, and ops for independent healthcare and wellness practices.
 Lead capture, AI chatbot, booking page, blog, content system, SEO setup — all designed to route prospective patients to your existing EHR.
 I don't build patient portals, EHR replacements, telehealth platforms, or anything that handles patient health information.
-Front office infrastructure only.
+Front office systems only.

-Independent healthcare and holistic wellness practices in the United States, excluding California and New York.
-DPC, functional medicine, wellness, chiropractic, PT, health coaches, nutritionists, herbalists — any direct-pay or membership-based practice that needs a modern front office without the agency overhead.
-Practices that use Hint Health, Atlas.md, Elation, Jane, Spruce, Cerbo, Practice Fusion, Practice Better, or similar platforms for billing and clinical workflow.
+Independent healthcare and wellness practices in the United States, excluding California and New York.
+DPC, functional medicine, wellness, chiropractic, PT, health coaches, nutritionists, herbalists — any direct-care or membership-based practice that needs a modern front office without the agency overhead.
+Practices that use Hint Health, Atlas.md, Elation, Jane, Spruce, Cerbo, Practice Fusion, Practice Better, or similar platforms for billing and care workflow.
 Works for practices pre-launch (0–90 days from opening) or established practices modernizing.

 Probably not.
-The four products are intentionally the entire catalog.
+The two offers are intentionally the core catalog.
 Custom scoping kills solo operations.
-If your scope fits within the four products or the published add-ons, great.
+If your scope fits the Audit, the Build, or a clearly bounded post-launch add-on, great.
 If it doesn't, I'll usually refer you to a specialist.
 Exceptions are rare and require a good reason.

-Because the bottleneck isn't the website — it's the integration.
-A working practice front office needs a non-PHI intake that hands off cleanly to your EHR, an AI front desk that knows your service tiers and can answer patient questions, payment routing, a lead capture system wired to your calendar, and a launch sequence that doesn't break on day one.
-ChatGPT can write you copy.
+Because the bottleneck isn't the website — it's the whole front office.
+A working practice needs a non-PHI intake that hands off cleanly to your EHR, an AI front desk that knows your service tiers and can answer patient questions, payment routing, a lead capture system wired to your calendar, and a launch sequence that doesn't break on day one.
+AI tools can help you draft copy.
 Squarespace can give you a template.
-Neither ships you a practice.
+Neither gives you websites, intake, online booking, AI tools, payments, and ops working together.
 That's what this does.

 Pricing